e-ngo/schooliosis-multithread-socket-programming/applications/peer-to-peer-app/README.md

 # Challenges:
 A large part of this assignment was to figure out exactly the scopes of each requirements.
 Given an existing code base (the template), I was to figure out how the components work with respect to the documentation guidelines.
 Many challenges I have faced were trying to understand how to complete the requirements.
 Turns out that many times, I would be overthinking the assignment.
 Other times, I would be passively learning instead of actively learning.
 After starting to think on my own and think more simply, I was able to finish the assignment.

+# Notes:
+Swarm objects are created in tracker if requested resource_id does not exist.